Fluids: Essential for life

 What and how much to drink when pregnant

 Although your need for water increases during pregnancy, there is no single recommended amount because every person is different.
-Your body weight, body fat level and activity level all come into play6.
+Various factors including body weight and activity level affect how much you will need per day2.

-Suitable drinks for pregnancy include water, whether straight from the tap, if safe in your area, or bottled (either carbonated or still), milk, fruit juices and squash.
-Juice can be high in sugar, but providing it’s pure fruit, it can also count as part of your daily fruit and vegetable intake.
-Soup also counts, and can provide a good serving of beneficial nutrients too7.
+Suitable drinks for pregnancy include water, whether straight from the tap (if safe in your area), or bottled (either carbonated or still), milk, fruit juices and sugar free squash.
+Juice can be high in sugar, but providing it’s pure fruit, one 150ml glass can also count as part of your daily 5-a-day fruit and vegetable intake2.
+Soup also counts, and can provide a good serving of beneficial nutrients too6.

 “When choosing juice, make sure it is pure fruit juice with no added sugar, and limit your intake to one glass per day, due to the high natural sugar content.”

 Try to avoid drinks that are fizzy or high in sugar.
-With little nutritional value, it’s best to avoid them or try a healthier alternative6.
+With little nutritional value, it’s best to avoid them or try a healthier alternative7.

 Preparing to drink for two